tari-labs/tari-university/layer2scaling/layer2scaling-landscape/layer2scaling-survey.md

 - Hashed Time-Locked Contracts (HTLCs)

 With specific focus on Hashed Time-Locked Contracts:
-A technique that can allow payments to be secrurely routed across multiple payment channels.
+A technique that can allow payments to be securely routed across multiple payment channels.
 HTlCs are integral to the design of more advanced payment channels such as those used by the Lightning Network.

 The Lightning Network is a second layer payment protocol that operates on top of a block chain.
 It enables instant transactions between participating nodes.
 It features a peer-to-peer system for making micropayments of digital cryptocurrency through a network of bidirectional payment channels without delegrating custody of funds and minimizing trust of third parties.[12]